tcbic/tcbic.github.io/index.md

 <br>
 <br>

 Reading and writing are two meta-habits that drive most of my learning and thinking.
-I recently started a project where I share my writing online as well as books and blogs I find myself coming back to.
+I recently started a project where I share my writing as well as books and blogs I find myself coming back to.
 You can find that <a href="https://taylorbickell.com/">here</a>.

 <br>
 <br>